theresa-de-ocampo/azure-documentation/README.md

 ## 4. Create a Web App

 - Create a new Web App using Linux for Containers.
-- Check the deplyoed website.
+- Check the deployed website.

-## 5. Create a Service Connection
+## 5. Create a Docker Registry Connection for the Build & Push Stage

-> [!WARNING]
-> This is actually an incorrect step and was only included for learning purposes.

 - Service connections are authenticated connections between Azure Pipelines and external or remote services that you use to execute tasks in a job.
 - For example, your pipelines might use the following categories of service connections.